hdspgroup/spectral-image-databases/README.md

-# Hyperspectral and Multispectral images acquired in the HDSP optics Laboratory
+# Hyperspectral and Multispectral images acquired in the HDSP Optics Laboratory

 ## Databases acquired with the color coded aperture snapshot spectral imager (C-CASSI) architecture